mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Government of Canada has outlined commitments to advance openness and transparency through Action Plans on Open Government submitted to the Open Government Partnership since 2012.
 One of the core mandates expressed in these action plans is to advance openness through the open government website - https://open.canada.ca

 The Open Government website was initially launched as a pilot, data.gc.ca, in 2011.
 The pilot open data portal then expanded to include various information resources and to facilitate engagement on the open government initiative and associated activities.
-In keeping with Canada’s initial strategy on open government, the Open Government website’s architecture is built around the pillars of open data, open information and open dialogue, and its infrastructure is built on open source solutions: CKAN, Drupal 7 and Solr.
+In keeping with Canada’s initial strategy on open government, the current Open Government website’s architecture is built around the pillars of open data, open information and open dialogue, and its infrastructure is built on open source solutions: CKAN, Drupal 7 and Apache Solr.
 As Canada continues to advance the open government initiative and to release a growing number of resources, it has become apparent that the accessibility of content needs to be improved.
 There is also a desire to do more in terms of engaging with users and visitors through the Open Government website.

 GC is committed to removing barriers to access for Government information and services.
 With that in mind, GC is mandated to ensure that all websites and web applications adhere to Web Content Accessibility Guidelines (WCAG) 2.0 AA.